nss-day-cohort-38/bangazon-ecommerce-api-fortuna-base/README.md

 # Steps to get the Bangazon API started

-1. Create a directory in your termincal, and `cd` into that directory.
+1. Create a directory in your terminal, and `cd` into that directory.
 From there you need to clone down this repo by using `git clone (ssh_key_here)`.

 1. In your terminal, you need to enter into that directory you just cloned down using `cd bangazon-ecommerce-api-fortuna-base/`.